pplu/azure-sqlserver-sqldatawarehouse-perl/README.md

 Now log in to the Debian VM:

 We'll use Perls' carton bundler to install the latest versions of some dependencies (DBI, DBD::ODBC) in a local directory (so it doesn't mess up the system).
-Also we'll need git to download our sample script
+Also we'll need git to download our sample script and build-essential because we'll be compiling some of the Perl modules
 ```
-sudo apt-get install -y carton git
+sudo apt-get install -y carton git build-essential
 ```

 We'll need the UNIX ODBC library, and its' dev package (to compile the DBD::ODBC module)